 3 August 2020

 A modern-day classic, this song by Green Day is widely used in TV shows and films, especially during emotional scenes.
 That's because the song's melody and lyrics perfectly capture the feeling of nostalgia and cherishing memories with loved ones.

 This song broke records on the Billboard charts and won a BMI award.
-Two of the hottest musicians of the 90s, Mariah Carey and the group Boyz II Men, teamed up for an emotional and beautiful song dedicated to the memory of loved ones they've lost.
+Two of the hottest musicians of the 90s, Mariah Carey and the group Boyz II Men, teamed up for an emotional and beautiful song dedicated to the memory of loved ones they'd lost.
 This classic song about honoring the memories of others is timeless.

 If you listen to Adele's catalog, you'll notice that a lot of her songs are about memories, or a haunting past.
-Perhaps the soulful songstress is still dealing with emotional wounds from a heartbreak, or maybe the past is her way of reminding herself where she came from as she skyrockets towards superstardom.
+Perhaps the soulful songstress is still dealing with emotional wounds from a heartbreak, or maybe the past is her way of reminding herself where she came from as she skyrockets to superstardom.
 Whatever the case may be, she is without a doubt one of the best songwriters to poetically explore the complex nature of memories.

-Besides Bruce Springsteen, Bon Jovi was one of the biggest rock stars of the 80s and early-90s (before the grunge movement and alternative rock took over the music scene).
+Besides Bruce Springsteen, Bon Jovi was one of the biggest rock stars of the 80s and early 90s (before the grunge movement and alternative rock took over the music scene).
 This introspective, brooding ballad is a classic Bon Jovi song.